-On 27 June 2011, the Company announced that the Company and Deakin Financial Group (DKN) had entered into an agreement under which the Company, through a wholly owned subsidiary, proposes to acquire DKN via a scheme of arrangement.
+On 27 June 2011, the Company announced that the Company and Deakin Financial Group (DKN) had entered into an agreement under which the Company, through a wholly owned subsidiary, proposes to acquire DKN via a scheme or arrangement.
 The arrangement to acquire 100% of shares not already owned by the Group for \$0.80 cash is subject to DKN shareholder approval and as a result, no amounts have been recognised in the profit or loss or financial position of the Group at balance date.
 If accepted, the total consideration payable to shareholders is estimated at \$94 million.

-The funds to be provided by the Company will be sourced from existing cash reserves and an undrawn facility arrangement with the Commonwealth Bank of Australia (CBA) (Loan Facility).
-The Company and the CBA have entered into a loan commitment letter and term sheet in relation to the Loan Facility.
+The funds to be provided by the Company will be sourced from existing cash reserves and an undrawn facility arrangement with the in relation to the Loan Facility.
 Under the Loan Facility, CBA has agreed to provide funding up to \$75 million for the purpose of the Company satisfying the Group's obligations under the Scheme (including the payment of the aggregate scheme consideration).
+The right of the Company to access funds under the Loan Facility is subject to certain conditions which will need to be satisfied or waived by